mkdocstrings/crystal/docs/README.md

 -- and in the output this will be replaced with generated API documentation for it, much like Crystal's own doc generator does.

+Learn more about this syntax: [in *mkdocstrings* in general](https://pawamoy.github.io/mkdocstrings/usage/) (Crystal specifics are below).

-This, of course, happens as part of a normal MkDocs build process:
+The auto-replacement, of course, happens as part of a normal MkDocs build process:

 ```console
 $ mkdocs build  # generate from docs/ into site/